 Auto-Cycling Electric Pump: Also available are pump driven vacuum press systems (Project: EVS™) that cycle on and off but achieve vacuum via an electric vacuum pump.
-Again, this type of system is automatically controlled by a vacuum switch which measures the pressure inside of the system and keeps that level of pressure reasonably constant.
+Like the venturi system, this type of vacuum press is automatically controlled by a vacuum switch which measures the vacuum inside of the system and keeps that level reasonably constant.
 Here's quick video clip of the vacuum press in action.

 Continuous-Run Electric Pump: A continuously running vacuum system uses an electric pump but does not cycle on and off.
 Instead, it is allowed to run continuously.
 Most pumps are rated for continuous duty and can last a very long time even with very little air flowing through the pump chamber.
-These systems are commonly sold by retailers because they are least expensive and easiest to assemble.
-The Project: CRS kit sold at VeneerSupplies.com has a cool feature that allows the user to dial in the exact vacuum level needed with a bleeder fitting.
+The Excel 1™, Excel 5™ and Project: CRS kits offered at VeneerSupplies.com has a cool feature that allows the user to dial in the exact vacuum level needed with a bleeder fitting.

 Though the EVS system is portable in the sense that electricity